IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/tissue.md

 ### Minor changes since schema version 1

-* Converted previously submittable property *sex* into calculated
+* property *sex* has been converted into a calculated property and is no longer submittable
-* tissue has aliases mixin and submitted mixin removed, but still has properties for aliases and submitted due to change of basic_item mixin.
-* The actual properties have not changed.
-* organism property renamed to taxa
+* property *organism* has been renamed to *taxa*